frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

-``custom_start_pos`` to a value that doesn't satisfy any of the predicates, for instance the empty string ``""``, or something like ``"-parking"`` (convenient if you often switch between the "parking" setting and the default FGo! behavior—the one obtained without any specific configuration).
+``custom_start_pos`` to a value that doesn't satisfy any of the predicates, for instance the empty string ``""``, or something like ``"-parking"`` (convenient if you often switch between the "parking" setting and the default FFGo behavior—the one obtained without any specific configuration).

 Note:

-  These custom parking positions defined by latitude, longitude and heading are not very useful in airports where the scenery has well-defined parking lots that can be directly selected in the FGo!
+  These custom parking positions defined by latitude, longitude and heading are not very useful in airports where the scenery has well-defined parking lots that can be directly selected in the FFGo GUI.
-  GUI.
 Unfortunately, this case is relatively rare, especially for “exotic” installations such as helipads.